Google’s Project Aristotle asked why some of their innovation teams soar and others sputter. Their results were reported in the New York Times.

 Google’s research shows that highly productive innovation teams:

 ASK and listen.
-So no one feels stupid (or feels they can be voted “off the island”) when they ask, “Why?” or “What if…” And so air time is distributed evenly, rather than dominated by a few dominant voices wh5activators4web-v4o are revered as “the smartest individuals in the room.”
+So no one feels stupid (or feels they can be voted “off the island”) when they ask, “Why?” or “What if…” And so air time is distributed evenly, rather than dominated by a few dominant voices who are revered as “the smartest individuals in the room.”
 It still takes Courage to speak up, but safety lowers the activation threshold.

 ALIGN interests.
 Not just in business aspirations, but on a personal level as well.
 So teammates feel that the team really cares about them and that caring will be reciprocated when needed.
 And have the courage to make “me” interests subservient to “we” interests.